-A consumer can cancel a contract by any method as long as they are able to provide evidence of the date a contract is canceled.
+A consumer can cancel a contract by any method as long as they are able to provide evidence of the date a contract is cancelled.

 Any money paid to the contractor must be returned to the consumer within 15 days of the contract cancellation.

-Cancelling a contract in accordance with the Seniors Home Adaptation and Repair Act means that the following agreements and transactions are canceled as if they never existed:
+Cancelling a contract in accordance with the Seniors Home Adaptation and Repair Act means that the following agreements and transactions are cancelled as if they never existed: